Chronosymbolic/Chronosymbolic-Learning/README.md

 May have to manually set up `PYTHONPATH` and `PATH` properly,  `PYTHONPATH=$Z3_BIN/python`, `PATH=$PATH:$Z3_BIN`

-Then, prepare the dataset following the instruction in `data/` folder.
+Then, prepare the dataset following the instructions in `data/` folder.

 ## Chronosymbolic Learning
 - Support SMT-LIB2 format (check-sat) and Datalog format (rule-query)